 The implication of these differences between SW Pacific sites is that the primary warming pulse occurred in both intermediate and surface waters at the initiation of the PETM on the Campbell Plateau, whereas this initial event was only the precursor to progressive warming in the continental margin settings to the west and north (Fig. 1).
-It is important to note that we cannot be sure that there was not a second warming pulse above the onset of the PETM on the Campbell Plateau because the main phase of the PETM does not appear to be preserved at Site 277.
-However, it is equally important to note that the absolute SST values at Site 277 are similar to the peak SSTs at Site 1172, i.e. 30−32°C. Therefore, we need to explain how the Campbell Plateau warmed at the start of the PETM and stayed warm through the onset, while the East Tasman Plateau warmed to a lesser extent initially but then continued to warm into the main phase of the PETM, with both sites experiencing at least seasonal SST maxima in excess of 30°C. We speculate that the gradual warming that followed Southern Ocean cooling at 59 Ma (Hollis et al., 2014) exceeded a threshold at the start of the PETM that caused the southward expansion of the subtropical-tropical gyre over the Campbell Plateau.
+A similar pattern of warming is evident in the Atlantic Ocean, where the δ18O records for ODP sites 690 and 1051 suggest that peak warming occurred at the onset of the PETM in the southern Atlantic (Site 690) but at the same level as the CIE minimum in the western North Atlantic (Bains et al., 1999; Stoll, 2005).
+We cannot be sure that there was not a second warming pulse above the onset of the PETM on the Campbell Plateau because the main phase of the PETM does not appear to be preserved at Site 277.
+However, the absolute SST values at Site 277 are similar to the peak SSTs at Site 1172, i.e. 30−32°C. Therefore, we need to explain how the Campbell Plateau warmed at the start of the PETM and stayed warm through the onset, while the East Tasman Plateau warmed to a lesser extent initially but then continued to warm into the main phase of the PETM, with both sites experiencing at least seasonal SST maxima in excess of 30°C. We speculate that the gradual warming that followed Southern Ocean cooling at 59 Ma (Hollis et al., 2014) exceeded a threshold at the start of the PETM that caused the southward expansion of the subtropical-tropical gyre over the Campbell Plateau.
 This gyre was sustained through the PETM onset but resulted in no additional warming at this location.
+It is notable that several warm-water species of Morozovella are restricted to the PETM at Site 277.
 The influence of the gyre may have also reached the East Tasman Plateau but an additional factor continued to warm the region into the main phase of the PETM.
 This factor may have been a proto-Eastern Australian Current, intensifying its southwestern reach during times of extreme warming (e.g. Cortese et al., 2013).

 4. Conclusions